Alexander Manly: Political background

 Wilmington then had a majority-black population.
 Statewide, the Republican Party had mostly black members.
 In 1894 and 1896, the state had three active parties: fusion candidates of the allied Republican and Populist parties (which were respectively composed of mostly black and white members) gained control of the state legislature in the elections, defeating the Democrats.
 In 1896, Republican Daniel L. Russell was elected as governor as a Fusionist candidate, the first Republican since Reconstruction.
 In 1898 the fusionist legislature passed a law to expand the franchise for the first time since Reconstruction by lowering property requirements, which benefited the white majority of the state as well as black voters.

 But, the Democrats worked to regain political control of the legislature and the state.
 In 1897 they generated rhetoric about miscegenation to curry votes in the next election cycle.
-In 1898 they continued to inflame white racial fears and campaigned for white supremacy, suggesting "the Democratic citizenry [should] overthrow political domination and control of the Negro".
+In 1898, they continued to inflame white racial fears and campaigned for white supremacy, suggesting "the Democratic citizenry [should] overthrow political domination and control of the Negro".

 1897-1898 editorials

 On August 11, 1898, Mrs. W. H. Felton delivered a speech asserting that, given the inability of the church or courts to protect white women from "the ravening human beasts—then I say lynch; a thousand times a week if necessary."
 Felton's speech was the subject of Manly's August 18 Daily Record rebuttal editorial (reprint shown here).
-Manly's editorial was used as a pretext for the Wilmington insurrection of November 1898.
+Manly's editorial was used as a pretext for the Wilmington massacre of November 1898.

 Mrs. Rebecca Felton of Georgia gave a speech before the Agricultural Society at Tybee Island, Georgia, in which she spoke out in favor of broad use of lynching of African-American men in order to "protect" white women from the sexual attentions of Black men.
 Clawson published her speech in the Wilmington Messenger.

 Manly responded in an August 18, 1898, editorial in his Daily Record, saying that white men were hypocrites for protecting their white women while seeking to "destroy the morality of ours."
 He noted that whites had long preyed sexually on black women, both during slavery and since the Civil War, as white men often held economic and political power over black women in the segregated society.